TheanosLearning/TheanosLearning.github.io/index.md

 ## Hey guys!
 I'm TensorFlow,

 I enjoy playing Gears of War 4 (specifically Horde) and developing hobby projects to enhance player experience.
-You can find me on the Gears [forums](https://gearsofwar.com/en-us/forums)
+You can find me on the Gears [forums](https://gearsofwar.com/players/tensorflow) or you can join the [Gears Project Development](https://discord.gg/NvjBC7E) channel on Discord

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.